JeffreyAsuncion/IndeedAndJobPosting_ETL_Pipline/README.md

 Purpose : Create an ETL that will scrape a website for Jobs Posting and store in a SQLite3 Database

-JobPost000.py : demo pulling data from a static website JobPost001.py : jobs on a job site & get additional info for each job (skills, info) JobPost002.py : get the most recent job posts JobPost003.py : filter out an unfamilar skill JobPost004.py : automatic on a timer
+JobPost000.py : demo pulling data from a static website JobPost001.py : one job on a job site & get additional info for each job (skills, info) JobPost002.py : get the most recent job posts JobPost003.py : filter out an unfamilar skill JobPost004.py : automatic on a timer